Dafin/BookmarkWidget/README.md

 1. Enter the URI (the address of the website you wish to save) into the textbox.
 You may do this two 	ways;
 	* Type in the address of the website you wish to save  ***Or...***
-	* Select, Drag and drop the address of the website into the the text box.
+	* Select, then drag and drop the address of the website from a browser tab or bookmark into the the text box.

 2. Press the '**+ Add**'  button.
 You should receive on screen confirmation.
 3. ??????????